aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

 #### Overview

-This guidance describes architectural considerations and configuration steps for developing and building Unity-based Apple Vision Pro applications using AWS services.
+This guidance describes architectural considerations and configuration steps for developing and building Unity-based Apple Vision Pro / iOS applications using AWS services.
 It demonstrates how to implement a resilient, scalable, cost efficient and secure build pipeline on AWS, leveraging services such as Amazon EC2, Amazon ECS, and Amazon S3.

-The intended audience of this guidance are DevOps engineers, Cloud architects, system administrators, and platform engineers who would like to get hands-on experience architecting cloud-native applications for Apple Vision Pro in the AWS Cloud and are familiar with Unity and iOS development.
+The intended audience of this guidance are DevOps engineers, Cloud architects, system administrators, and platform engineers who would like to get hands-on experience architecting cloud-native applications for Apple Vision Pro  / iOS in the AWS Cloud and are familiar with Unity development.

 #### Architecture overview

-Below is an architecture diagram of the Unity build pipeline for Apple Vision Pro applications using AWS services.
+Below is an architecture diagram of the Unity build pipeline for Apple Vision Pro / iOS applications using AWS services.

 ##### Architecture diagram and workflow steps